kerrychu-zen/pii_recognition/docs/development.md

 ```sh
 poetry install
 ```
-Activate the virtual environment and use commands starting a poetry shell.
+Activate the virtual environment and use this command starting a poetry shell.
 ```
 poetry shell
 ```